 - The government actually pays you for using solar panels.

 This part had me picking my jaw up off the floor.
+There are certain states which have solar power laws and the government has incentives for you, if you are using a greener and more sustainable energy like solar energy.
 The government pays you for the electricity you generate even if you use it all.
 That’s right, you get to double dip on this one.
-Not only do you save on your energy bill, but you actually get a kickback just for making and using your own energy.
+Not only do you save on your energy bill, but you actually get a kickback just for making and using your own energy .
+You could look at the solar panel laws in Massachusetts, if you live in the state.
+This will help you save money and mother earth.

 - Surplus energy?
 How does triple dipping sound?